thruthesky/firelibrary-app/README.md

 ## TODO
 * [ Start From Here ]
+ * Reply on a commnet.
+ * @improve on comment nesting(threading).
+Do not use subcollection under comment to create child comment.
+  * Order of comment.
+Just put `parentCommentId` to arrange recursively.
+  * @improve: find a way to arrange the order of comments by not doing anything on client side. do it when the comment is being saved without reading anything. find a real simple way.
  * @bug realtime update is not working when there is no post. it works only after there is a post.
+ * @bug small. when edit, it appears as edited at first and disappears quickly when it is not the user's post.
+It may be the problem of `local write` in firestore.
+* @doc if it like/dislike double clicked quickly, there will be permission error. moderate it with loader.
 * Security rules on post if the category does not exist, then fail.
 * check uid is his uid. a user may put another user's uid on post and that can cause a problem
 * Functions options